damianpereira86/api-framework-ts-mocha/README.md

 ## Extensions

-This framework has been extended in teh past with different features such as:
+This framework has been extended in the past with different features such as:

 - Reporter
 - Schema validation